-- "PASS ME ON THE LEFT" Put your left hand straight out of the driver's window pointing to the left.
+- PASS ME ON THE LEFT Put your left hand straight out of the driver's window pointing to the left.
 Put your whole arm out there.
 This indicates that you want the ONE car directly behind you to pass you on the left.
-If you want two cars to pass you, give one "pass left" signal to the first car, wait for him to begin passing you, and then give the other "pass left" signal to the car behind him. - "PASS ME ON THE RIGHT" Put your left hand out and up over the top of your car, pointing to the right side.
+If you want two cars to pass you, give one pass left signal to the first car, wait for him to begin passing you, and then give the other pass left signal to the car behind him. - PASS ME ON THE RIGHT Put your left hand out and up over the top of your car, pointing to the right side.
 Don't lay your arm on the roof of the car and don't point at the sky.
 Make it clear that you want the driver to pass on your right.
-If you want two cars pass you, make two clear signals. - "NO THANKS" You don't have to take a pass if it's been offered to you.
+If you want two cars pass you, make two clear signals. - NO THANKS You don't have to take a pass if it's been offered to you.
 If you don't want to pass a car that just gave you a signal, follow directly behind the car that gave you the signal and wave your hand back-and-forth above the steering wheel so the driver can see your signal in his rear view mirror.
-And no, you can't say "no thanks" to the checkered flag. - "I'M PITTING IN" To signal that you are going to pit in (explaining why you are going so slowly and are pulling off-line), hold your fist straight up out your window and leave it there until you pull into pit lane.
-If you see someone giving a "pit in" signal, be aware that he is slowing down and stay clear of him.
+And no, you can't say no thanks to the checkered flag. - I'M PITTING IN To signal that you are going to pit in (explaining why you are going so slowly and are pulling off-line), hold your fist straight up out your window and leave it there until you pull into pit lane.
+If you see someone giving a pit in signal, be aware that they are slowing down and stay clear of them.
+The pit in signal is an implied pass.

 In-Car Communication - Your instructor will communicate to you through either an electronic two-way headset, hand signals, or by yelling.
-Each method has its own merits and you should feel free to discuss this with your instructor.
+Each method has its own merits and you should feel free to discuss those with your instructor.